 AmRest intends to strengthen its position on core markets.
-The aim of AmRest in Central and Eastern Europe is to develop further the most profitable brand AmRest Group, KFC, by opening new restaurants, and developing the following brands Burger King and Starbucks, through opening new restaurants primarily on core markets in Poland and the Czech Republic.
+The aim of AmRest in Central and Eastern Europe is to develop further our most profitable brand KFC, by opening new restaurants, and developing the following brands Burger King and Starbucks, through opening new restaurants primarily on core markets in Poland and the Czech Republic.